trampgeek/moodle-qtype_coderunner/Readme.md

 via an API-key and the default API-key given with CodeRunner imposes a limit of 100 per hour over all clients using that key.
-If you decide that CodeRunner is useful to you, *please* set up your own sandbox (Jobe or otherwise) as described in *Sandbox configuration* below.
+If you decide that CodeRunner is useful to you, *please* set up your own Jobe sandbox as described in *Sandbox configuration* below.
 Alternatively, if you wish to continue to use our Jobe server, you can apply to the [developer](mailto://trampgeek@gmail.org) for your own